 Documentation forServer & Application Monitor

-Monitoring your applications and environment is a key capability of Hybrid Cloud Observability and is also available in a standalone module, Server & Application Monitor (SAM).
-Hybrid Cloud Observability and SAM are built on the self-hosted SolarWinds Platform.
+Monitoring your applications and environment is a key capability of SolarWinds Observability Self-Hosted (formerly Hybrid Cloud Observability) and is available in the Essentials edition.
+Server & Application Monitor (SAM) is also available in a standalone module.

-Configure WinRM polling in your SAM environment
+Configure WinRM polling in SAM 2024.4.1 and earlier

 • WinRM application monitor polling is enabled on all Windows network nodes added to the SolarWinds Platform, by default.

-Use the following procedures to adjust WinRM settings to suit your business needs:
+Use the following procedures to adjust WinRM settings to suit your business needs.

 See also Choose a fetching method for Performance Counter Monitors in the SAM Template Reference.